syn-ce/hue-cli/Readme.md

 ##### `DEFAULT_PROPERTIES`

 When executing an instruction which does not specify a list of properties, this list of properties will be used.
 When left empty, the script will default to `off`.
-That is, the properties will be set to `off`, meaning the lights acted upon will simply be turned off.
 That is, the list of properties will be set to `off`, meaning the lights acted upon will simply be turned off.

 ##### `PRINT`